hanchak/hanchak.github.io/readme.md

 # News:

 ## Oct 2017
+I've been looking for an easy-to-use 3D graphics program fro python.
+Matplotlib is nice, but its 3D capabilities are limited.
+Anyway, I found [visvis](https://github.com/almarklein/visvis).
+Also, [pyqtgraph](http://www.pyqtgraph.org/) is pretty nice too, although it looks like it is not being developed anymore.

 I just started using [pyzo](http://www.pyzo.org/) as a python IDE.
 I like that it is much faster to load than spyder and has a nice looking interface.

 ## Sep 2017